July 1, 2026, 9:53 am | Read time: 4 minutes

 The consistent message: None of these have been proven to slow, stop, or reverse human aging.
 Any future therapy will complement healthy habits and preventive care, not replace them.

 Important for context: This is not a rejection of targeted supplementation.
 Those with a proven deficiency, such as in vitamin D or omega-3, benefit from correction.
-It’s a different matter entirely to think a capsule will extend life.
+It’s a different matter to think a capsule will extend life.
 The report tempers exactly this expectation.

-What You Can Do Today According to Harvard
+What Harvard Says You Can Do Today

 Prioritize Exercise